-If a Delaware town is considering banning chickens, can a resident FOIA the underlying chicken complaints, or are they exempt code-enforcement records?
+If a Delaware town is considering banning chickens, can a resident FOIA the underlying complaints, and must the town post agendas online and keep detailed minutes?

 Plain-English summary

-Altergott petitioned, arguing the chicken complaints were withheld improperly, the link-only responses were inadequate, the minutes were not specific enough to identify discussions about her, and the agendas should be posted online.
+Altergott petitioned, arguing the complaints were improperly withheld, the link-only responses were inadequate, the minutes were too vague to show that she had been discussed, and the agendas should be online.

 What this means for you